 HubSpot is a much cheaper alternative to Constant Contact if you have a small subscriber list.
 The price does go up quite a bit as your subscribers list grows, but keep in mind that when you get to the paid version of HubSpot, the account will also upgrade the full suite of marketing tools, so you ultimately get more value than you would with Constant Contact.

 If you’re a small business or blogger looking for a cheaper Constant Contact alternative, Getresponse is another option.
-It offers email marketing, automation, autoresponders, landing pages, and more.
+It offers email marketing, automation, autoresponders, a landing page builder, and more.

 Main differences between GetResponse and Constant Contact